X

 The Impacts and Adoption of Connected and Autonomous Vehicles

-Connected and autonomous vehicles (CAVs) have a potential to revolutionize the daily travel modes, in terms of personal, public, or shared mobility, because of their potential of technology-assisted driving and hence minimizing errors caused by human In addition to safety, CAVs will provide additional benefits in terms of ability to multitask during travel, flexibility in travel (relocating the house to farther and more convenient location), reduced parking and running costs, travel time savings due to the reduction in congestion and accessibility to elder and non-license holder individuals.
+Connected and autonomous vehicles (CAVs) have the potential to revolutionize daily travel modes, in terms of personal, public, or shared mobility, because of their potential of technology-assisted driving and hence minimizing errors caused by humans In addition to safety, CAVs will provide additional benefits in terms of ability to multitask during travel, flexibility in travel (relocating the house to farther and more convenient location), reduced parking and running costs, travel time savings due to the reduction in congestion and accessibility to elder and non-license holder individuals.
 However, such benefits will also come at the cost of numerous anticipated barriers like accident liabilities, data safety concerns, the addition of new infrastructure, and increased emissions because of an increase in vehicle miles traveled.
 In the US, 22 states including Tennessee have already passed legislation for operating CAVs on public roads.
 However, until the CAVs meet the perceptions, demands, beliefs, and needs of end-users at a justified cost, their adoption is uncertain.
-Adoption research from non-transportation related innovation suggests that social network plays a pivotal role in deciding whether to adopt, defer, or not to adopt.
-The objective of this research is to understand, model, and predict CAV market penetration in Tennessee over time based on the residential social network.
+Adoption research from non-transportation-related innovation suggests that social network plays a pivotal role in deciding whether to adopt, defer, or not to adopt.
+The objective of this research is to understand, model, and predict CAV market penetration in Tennessee over time-based on the residential social network.

 Sponsored by: Tennessee Department of Transportation, 2018-2020.